How to Hand-Wash Clothes

 Your washing machine excels when it comes to “everyday” cleaning, but most people have items in their wardrobe that are best washed on a gentle cycle.
 Hand-washing is the most gentle of all the settings.

 Hand-washing your clothes may seem like an unnecessary chore.
 You may even be guilty of taking your washable items to the dry cleaner to get laundered for convenience.
 You might even be reluctant to admit that you’ve run a delicate item through the wash, risking damage, also for convenience (I know I have).
 But if you’re hesitant about sending delicates through the wash cycle, it’s worth learning how to hand-wash your clothes.
+Once you do, you'll quickly realize: It's not that hard.

-- Preserve lace, silk and wool fibers.
+- You want to preserve lace, silk and wool fibers.

 Simple Steps to Hand-Washing Clothes